Dejoka/alx-system_engineering-devops/0x02-shell_redirections/README.md

-Task 10 no more javascript
+Task 12 script that creates new files